Michelle3334/coaching-warriors/README.md

 <img src="media/images/contrast-check.PNG">

 ### Fonts
-Sans-Serif is used as a backup font.
+Sans-Serif is used as the main font.

 ### Images
 Images were sourced from pixabay.com.